samuelhbne/vpn-launchpad/README.md

 # vpn-launchpad
-Simple scripts for launching Amazon EC2 instances with L2TP VPN server running out of the box
+Simple scripts for launching Amazon EC2 instances with L2TP and Shadowsocks VPN running out of box

 ## Why vpn-launchpad?
 With vpn-launchpad, you can:
- - Create a VPN server instance on demand with the rate as low as $0.0058 (t2.nano instance locate in Ohio) per hour ATM.
+ - Create VPN server on demand with the rate as low as $0.0058 per hour (t2.nano instance locate in Ohio) ATM.
- - Destory the server instance after using to avoid trail leaking as well as unnecessary cost.
+ - Destory the server after using to avoid trail leaking as well as unnecessary cost.

 ## Prerequisites
-A Linux system (Ubuntu, Debian RHEL/CentOS etc.) or MacOSX system with ssh, nc and awsclii (Amazon Command line Interface) installed  is necessary for vpn-launchpad running
+A Linux system (Ubuntu, Debian RHEL/CentOS etc.) or MacOSX system with ssh, nc and awsclii (Amazon Command line Interface) installed  is necessary for running vpn-launchpad

 Simple instructions for awscli installation on Ubuntu/Debian Linux
 ```